Pranav-Junare/Calculator/README.md

-# Calculator
+There is no need to open this file.

-My first project in python, a boring calculator
+It is a calculator afterall.